-Another city recognised for its literary significance throughout time is Dublin, Republic of Ireland’s famous capital and a place for every type of traveller.
+Another city recognized for its literary significance throughout time is Dublin, Republic of Ireland’s famous capital and a place for every type of traveler.
 From large groups, stags and hens to families in search of excitement and couples in search of romance, this destination has it all.
 The literary legends include Oscar Wilde, James Joyce, Samuel Beckett, William Butler Yeats and Emma Donoghue, and the attractions not to miss are Dublin Writers Museum, the National Print Museum, the Abbey and Marsh’s Library.

 Visitor Tips: You can also soak up some of capital’s literary history in many of the local pubs.
 The Dublin Literary Pub Crawl is a great idea for those who love books and a good tipple.